 - i.
 There should be a system whereby the victim's personal details are redacted from the OCIC's file before the offender can exercise their right to inspect relevant documents. - ii.
-Additional Assessors should be employed at the OCIC to help combat the delays that are currently being experienced. - iii.
-The withholding of some of a compensation payment for future medical expenses should be abolished, or alternatively, the time limit of ten years to use the withheld amount should be removed.
+Additional Assessors should be employed at the OCIC to help combat the delays currently experienced. - iii.
+The capacity to withhold part of a compensation payment for future medical expenses be abolished, or alternatively, the time limit of ten years to use the withheld amount be removed.
 Some victims may have ongoing medical costs well past the ten year mark, and others may not be able to use the amount set aside within ten years. - 4.
 Where does the responsibility for the Criminal Injuries Compensation scheme belong in the jurisdictional hierarchy of Western Australian courts and/or tribunals?